Joe-Wehbe/InMobiles/README.md

 #### GroupChatClient/GroupChatServer
 > A multi-threaded client-server application that features an implementation of a group chat system where multiple clients can communicate with each other via messages.

-#### GroupChatClientK | GroupChatServerk
-> A multi-threaded client-server application that features an implementation of a group chat system where multiple clients can communicate with each other via messages.
-This application was developed by my supervisor.

 #### ClientWebAPI/ServerWebAPI
 > A client-server application that allows a client to manage users using web APIs `GET` `POST` `DELETE` `PUT`.
 This application entails `JSON` serialization/deserialization, and users are stored in a hashmap.